 We only retrieve old live sections in case of accreditation needs or long-lasting grade appeals.
 You can also export an Excel file of the Grade Center from old courses by going to Full Grade Center, scrolling over the Work Offline tab, and clicking Download.
 Please read our FAQs.

 Online Learning and Blackboard, Inc. are working to archive older live course sections once again.
 We are a managed hosted institution and must ensure that we do not exceed allotted space.
 Blackboard is also not a repository for information, so there are many years of live course sections that we must backup, archive, and remove from their server.
-Online Learning and IT will assist in archiving courses from 2016 to 2018 during December 2020.
+Online Learning and IT will assist in archiving courses from on a scheduled basis.

 Important Note: It is not Marshall University or Blackboard’s policy to destroy course data or files.
 We are simply archiving older sections of courses and moving them to external hard drives to free up our server space and stay in line with University policy of archiving course sections that are older than two years.

 |201901 (Fall 2018)||February 19, 2021||February 22, 2021|